 We’ve also upgraded a number of our own clients’ sites, supported other digital agencies and Partners upgrading their clients’ sites, and dedicated many months of product development to improving upgrade tooling.
 Through this, we’ve learned about the lifetime that website owners put on their investment, and their expectations before an upgrade or rebuild is required.

 We want website owners and digital agencies to have confidence in their digital investment.
 So, we’ve made the following changes to our commercial support timelines to provide a longer range view and more certainty when it comes to planning a move to Silverstripe CMS 4.

 Extended support for Silverstripe CMS 3

-Taking into consideration what we’ve learned about the lifetime of a site, this extension to mid-2021 allows between three and five years before an upgrade or rebuild is required.
+Taking into consideration what we’ve learned about the lifetime of a site, this extension to late-2021 allows between three and five years before an upgrade or rebuild is required.
 And for sites intending to take action in mid-2021, they’ll find CMS 4 still in full support.